charliecharlieO-o/request-testing/README.md

 ## index.js

-Index file contains 3 sample functions of a get request, the first one (usually the fastest) uses the request-promise module, the second one uses the req-fast module which is *sometimes* faster and lastly the scrapRequest scraps the URL (just for benchmarking.
+Index file contains a request function implemented with promises and https support and exports it.

 ## example.js